 Nestled on the lively rue Montorgueil, Stohrer’s first claim to fame is as the oldest pâtisserie in the city.
 The legendary establishment was founded in 1730 by King Louis XV’s pastry chef, Nicolas Stohrer, and is known to make the best almond croissant in Paris.

-Wait no more and get in line with the regulars to try this heavenly pastry.
-It is lightly dusted with icing sugar and heavy with delicious almond cream.
+Wait no more and get in line with the regulars to try this heavenly pastry, lightly dusted with icing sugar and heavy with delicious almond cream.
 It’s rich and almost cake-like, making it the perfect sweet pick-me-up as you explore the City of Light.

 4. Laurent Duchêne

 The MOF, or “Meilleur Ouvrier de France,” is a prestigious title awarded to the best craftsmen in the country.
 What better place to buy your pastries than from one of the few celebrated winners, Laurent Duchêne?